LesterSF/LesterSF/README.md

 - 👋 Hi, I’m @LesterSF
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C
 - 📫 How to reach me - Instagram: _lester__fernandes
+                      - Linkdin: linkedin.com/in/lester-fernandes-782095227

 <!---
 LesterSF/LesterSF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.